-FEC’s Scheduled Tree Maintenance
+Flathead Electric Cooperative’s Scheduled Tree Maintenance

 System Trim Program

-Trees interfering with electric utility lines or equipment are pruned or removed on a rotating schedule (our entire system is on approximately a ten-year cycle).
-To protect the 1,700 miles of overhead line, crews have a big job to do, trimming trees along 150 to 200 miles of line each year.
+Trees growing near and into power lines can create public safety hazards, start fires and cause power outages.
+In your Co-op’s service territory, trees are pruned or removed on a rotating schedule.
+Flathead Electric Cooperative’s entire power system is on a ten-year trimming cycle, approximately.
+To protect the 2,116 miles of overhead line, crews have a big job to do, trimming trees along 150 to 200 miles of line each year.
 This is in addition to responding to hundreds of tree trimming or removal requests from our members each year.